KaGaSi/AnalysisTools/Examples/Info/README.txt

-Files in.FIELD and in.vtf contain j
-.nfo files show outputs of Info command with various options
+Files in.FIELD and in.vtf contain a small sandbox system, and .nfo files show outputs of Info command with various options.

 1) simple case: Info <file>
   * files: vtf.nfo
            FIELD.nfo
-  * this command just lists the contents of the given system
+  * this command lists the contents of the given system in the most simplest way
-  * use vtf.nfo to compare with the following results
+  * use vtf.nfo to compare with the following output files

 2) using --detailed option: Info in.vtf --detailed
   * file: vtf_detailed.nfo
-  * this command identifies bead types (and, consequently, molecule types) according to not just their names, but also according to their mass, charge, and/or radius
+  * this command identifies bead types (and, consequently, molecule types) according to not just bead names, but also according to their mass, charge, and radius
-    * compare with vtf.nfo

 3) using -i option: Info in.vtf -i[i] in.FIELD
   * files: opt_i.nfo